Hypercubers/dev.hypercubing.xyz/docs/preface.md

 # Preface

-All content on this wiki assumes that you're familiar with basic linear algebra and has some geometric intuition.
+All content on this wiki assumes that you're familiar with basic linear algebra and have some geometric intuition.
 In particular, you should be comfortable with:

 - vectors as a representation of directions and points in 2D and 3D space
 - matrices as a representation of linear transformations